 Transfer of an IRA to spouse.
-If you transfer an interest in an IRA from one spouse to another spouse under a divorce or separation instrument, the transfer is tax free.
+If you transfer or re-designate an interest from one spouse's IRA to an IRA for the other spouse under a divorce or separation instrument, the transfer or re-designation as provided under section 408(d)(6) is tax free.
 Do not report such a transfer on Form 1099-R.